robinrendle/robinrendle.com/_essays/futures-of-typography.markdown

   <figcaption><p>Scott Clemons, <em>How Aldus Manutius Saved Civilization</em></p></figcaption>
 </figure>

 Thanks to the Aldine Press printing ancient Greek works in their original language, texts that were previously only available in fragile manuscripts were now more likely to survive.
 And by printing several hundred copies the press could recirculate those ideas and ensure that they were less susceptible to being lost from the historical record.
 But this belief in preservation was complimented by Aldus’ belief that the reader should no longer be bound to a desk in order to read a book.
-If they could be printed in a smaller format, Aldus reasoned[^10], then they could fit into a reader’s pocket and travel with them wherever they go.
+If they could only be printed in a smaller format, Aldus reasoned,[^10] then they could fit into a reader’s pocket and travel with them wherever they go.

 The Aldine Press then began to favor a new format for the book, the Octavo, which was considerably smaller.